LoganFlaherty/sigil-language/README.md

 # sigil-language
 ## Overview
 A repo for the sigil language, a signal oriented programming language designed around the idea of signal propagation rather than traditional function calls and control flow.
-The core premise is that execution is driven by reactive relationships between sources (signal variables) and sigils (a combined idea of a signal, function, and conditional statement) and how they are invoked.
+The core premise is that execution is driven by reactive relationships between sources (signal variables) and sigils (a combined idea of a signal, function, and conditional statement).
 The execution flow is akin to a reactive graph.

+## Recent Updates
+- Heavily optimized the interpreter to only be ~2.5x slower than raw python.
+- Supports the standard data types (int, float, string literal, and bools)

 ## Design
 Syntax: